singhamitoj/Python-SQL-Dictionary/README.md

 # What doesn't work?
 - Words with multiple definitions will not show all definitions.
+- The deb package doesn't install the following dependencies: tkinter (python3-tk), pkg_resources.
+Most systems should include them but barebones OSes may not.

 # Fixed Bugs/New Features:
 - Pressing the Enter key will bring up the definition.